 How to play the open position Cm chord and CAGED Cm shape

-This is the 9th video in the series of guitar chords, which is all about how to play CAGED chords.
+This is the 9th video in this series about guitar chords which is all about how to play the so-called CAGED chords.

 The first video was an overview, we then had the five major CAGED chords, followed by the F and B chords.